| Building simple, sturdy benchwork following a repetitive pattern of

 complete and we are running trains with formal operations.
 So, I

+am not necessarily a good example to follow.
 Note that I am 6'-4" tall and the layout is built for me.

 Track height above the floor ranges from about 51" to